genomicsclass/leanpub/manuscript/modeling.md

 with {$$}p{/$$} the probability of success.
 The best known example are coin tosses with {$$}S{/$$} the number of heads when tossing {$$}N{/$$} coins.
 In this example {$$}p=0.5{/$$}.

 Note that {$$}S/N{/$$} is the average of independent random variables and thus the CLT tells us that {$$}S{/$$} is approximately normal when {$$}N{/$$} is large.
 This distribution has many applications in the life sciences.
-Recentely, it has been used by the variant callers and genotypers applied to next generation sequencing.
+Recently, it has been used by the variant callers and genotypers applied to next generation sequencing.
 A special case of this distribution is approximated by the Poisson distribution which we describe next.

 ## The Poisson Distribution

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/modeling.Rmd).

-The becuase it is the sum of binary outcomes, the number of people that win the lottery follows a binomial distribution (we assume each person buys one ticket).
+Since it is the sum of binary outcomes, the number of people that win the lottery follows a binomial distribution (we assume each person buys one ticket).
 The number of trials {$$}N{/$$} is the number of people that buy tickets and is usually very large.
-However, the number of people that win the lottery oscillates between 0 and 3 which implies the normal approximation does not hold.
+However, the number of people that win the lottery oscillates between 0 and 3, which implies the normal approximation does not hold.
 So why does CLT not hold?
 One can explain this mathematically, but the intuition is that with the sum of successes so close to and also constrained to be larger than 0, it is impossible for the distribution to be normal.
 Here is a quick simulation:

 ```r